fredemmott/fredemmott.github.io/blog/_posts/2022-05-29-vr-software-components.markdown

 * OpenVR is primarily an API for SteamVR
 * OpenXR is a similar API supported by multiple vendors
-* OpenComposite is a translation layer between OpenVR and the Oculus API, or OpenVR and OpenXR
+* OpenComposite is a translation layer between OpenVR and either the Oculus API or OpenXR
 * OpenComposite-ACC was the previous name for OpenComposite's OpenXR support
 * OpenXR does not include a compositor, and you can not install 'the OpenXR compositor'
-* Many vendors - including Valve and Oculus - provide an OpenXR-compatible compositor
+* 'The' OpenXR compositor isn't a thing: many vendors - including Valve and Oculus - provide an OpenXR-compatible compositor
 * OpenComposite is not a compositor

 ### OpenXR, OpenComposite, and OpenXR Toolkit